gkramya30/L100_series/Structural_Design_patterns/flyweight-pattern/README.md

 # 🪶 Flyweight Pattern in TypeScript

-This repository demonstrates the **Flyweight Design Pattern** in TypeScript using a shape example.
+This repository demonstrates the **Flyweight Design Pattern** in TypeScript using a tree example.
 It shows how to share common state among multiple objects to reduce memory usage.

 ---